dbenson24/comp86/Project-6/Readme.md

 You can quickly test the respawn mechanism by just selecting plans and removing them via the edit menu.

+I implemented a sound effect when a plane crashes so that the user is alerted.

+I also implemented panning based on the currently selected plane, so when you select a plane the screen will automatically follow it's movements.

+The last thing that I implemented was mountains for the planes to crash into at lower altitudes.

 ## UI Design

 I chose to use a standard menu bar that any user will be familiar with.